 The marketing world hasn’t done away with keywords.
 In fact, they still play a very important role in SEO.
 It’s critical to use good keywords, keywords that accurately reflect the concepts you’re presenting and that are the most likely to be entered into a search engine by a person seeking information on those concepts.

-But good SEO is much more than than having high-quality, keyword-rich copy.
-In fact, keyword-stuffing almost guarantees that a website will be ranked low.
+But good SEO is much more than having a high-quality, keyword-rich copy.
+In fact, keyword stuffing almost guarantees that a website will be ranked low.
 Writers now have the freedom to write content that is more meaningful and more engaging, while still using content to increase SEO.
-So if someone stops you on the street and asks you to try cramming more keywords into your webpages, just say no.
+So if someone stops you on the street and asks you to try cramming more keywords into your web pages, just say “no.”

 Read More About Content Creation